 Our mining and exploration activities are subject to various laws and regulations, including legal and contractual obligations to reclaim, remediate, or otherwise restore properties at the time the property is removed from service.
-Asset retirement obligations are recognized when incurred and recorded as liabilities at fair value.
+Reclamation obligations are recognized when incurred and recorded as liabilities at fair value.
 The reclamation obligation is based on when spending for an existing disturbance will occur.
-We reclaim the disturbance from our exploration programs on an ongoing basis; therefore, the portion of our asset retirement obligation corresponding to our exploration programs will be settled in the near term and is classified as a current liability.
-The remaining reclamation associated with environmental monitoring programs is classified as a long-term liability; however, because we have not declared proven and probable reserves under SEC Industry Guide 7, the timing of these reclamation activities is uncertain.
-The fair value of the outstanding liability at the end of the period approximates the cost of the asset retirement obligation.
+We reclaim the disturbance from our exploration programs on an ongoing basis; therefore, the portion of our reclamation obligation corresponding to our exploration programs will be settled in the near term and is classified as a current liability.
+The remaining reclamation associated with environmental monitoring programs is classified as a long-term liability; however, because we have not declared proven and probable reserves as defined by SEC Industry Guide 7, the timing of these reclamation activities is uncertain as the reclamation areas will be utilized once the Project is operating.
 For exploration stage properties that do not qualify for asset capitalization, the costs associated with the obligation are charged to operations.
 For development and production stage properties, the costs are added to the capitalized costs of the property and amortized using the units-of-production method.
-We review, on a quarterly basis, unless otherwise deemed necessary, the asset retirement obligation in connection with the Bear Lodge Property.
+We review, on a quarterly basis, unless otherwise deemed necessary, the reclamation obligation in connection with the Bear Lodge Property.

-Asset retirement obligations are secured by surety bonds held for the benefit of the state of Wyoming in amounts determined by applicable federal and state regulatory agencies.
+Reclamation obligations are secured by surety bonds held for the benefit of the state of Wyoming in amounts determined by applicable federal and state regulatory agencies.

-Changes in our asset retirement obligations are summarized in the following table:
+Changes in our reclamation obligations are summarized in the following table:

 Year ended December 31,

-2 016 201 5
+2017 20 16

-Balance, beginning of period \$ 357 \$ 366
+Balance, beginning of period \$ 357 \$ 357

-Additions 16

-Releases (25)
+Completed reclamation and bonding released (225)

-Balance, end of period \$ 357 \$ 357
+Balance, end of period \$ 132 \$ 357